IanTimchak/game450_LargeLanguageDungeon/Project.md

 8. Creating new, interesting, and fleshed out NPCs.

-9. Playing sounds and music for the players.
+9. Playing sounds for the players.

 ### The following sections will go into more detail about how some of the prior scenarios were implemented.